 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: ATP synthase F1 subunit epsilon; ATP synthase inhibitor protein; ATPase inhibitor (rat mitochondrial IF1 protein); ATPase inhibitor mitochondrial; ATPase inhibitor protein; ATPase inhibitor, mitochondrial; ATPI; ATPIF1; IF(1); IF1; inhibitor of F(1)F(o)-ATPase
+Protein Aliases: ATP synthase F1 subunit epsilon; ATP synthase inhibitor protein; ATPase inhibitor (rat mitochondrial IF1 protein); ATPase inhibitor protein; ATPase inhibitor, mitochondrial; ATPase inhibitory factor 1; IF(1); IF1; Inhibitor of F(1)F(o)-ATPase